 Protection of intellectual property and publication

-- The University acknowledges the interest of a creator in publishing their research and seeks to facilitate the publication, while preserving the potential value of any IP Disclosure.
+- The University acknowledges the interest of a Creator in publishing their research and seeks to facilitate academic publication, while preserving the potential value of any IP Disclosure.

-- A creator must not disclose to third parties, or otherwise into the public domain, or submit for publication, University IP that is the subject of an IP Disclosure, before discussing protection strategies with the Technology Transfer Office.
+- A Creator must not disclose to third parties, or otherwise into the public domain, or submit for publication, University IP that is the subject of an IP Disclosure, before discussing protection strategies with BEC.

-- If the University has contractual obligations which restrict the publication and/or use of IP Disclosure, the creator must abide by those restrictions regardless of whether the IP is the subject of an IP Disclosure.
+- If the University has contractual obligations which restrict the publication and/or use of IP, the Creator must always abide by those restrictions regardless of whether the IP is the subject of an IP Disclosure.

 - Patent filing costs will be covered in the following manner: